GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/p2p/index.md

 ####  Set up a custom (local) server

-A local server can be set up easily.  [install Node.js](https://nodejs.org/en/download/) will need to be installed.
+A local server can be set up easily.
+[Install Node.js](https://nodejs.org/en/download/) will need to be installed.
 The LTS version is recommended.

 Open a command line.
 To do so on Windows: